Navigation auf uzh.ch

 Information on obtaining a doctoral degree at the Faculty of Arts: Doctorate and Graduate School, PhD coordinator Sascha Völlmin

-If a question remains unanswered, please contact the Student Advisor for Computational Linguistics.
+For unresolved CL-related questions, contact the Student Advisor for Computational Linguistics

 International students

-For detailed information on what you need to take into account upon relocating to Switzerland, please refer to Before and After Arrival.
+For details on relocating to Switzerland, see Before and After Arrival.

 Downloads